Polish Communist Party (2002): Social issues

-Amongst the radical left parties, the KPP has been classified as rather conservative.
-The party is friendly towards religion, and published an article titled "Communists and Catholics - working people - united by a bond of solidarity and fraternity" in which it argued: "It is not that the Communists were and are opposed to Catholics.
-On the contrary..."
-It reasoned that instead of being anti-theist, the Polish People's Republic was strongly religious in terms of customs, and that the Vatican had authority over the priests on religious matters.
-It demands a fairer agreement between the Vatican and the Polish state.
-The KPP spoke against same-sex partnerships, criticizing the political culture of Polish centre-left parties in which "the pinnacle of leftism has become the fight for the rights of sexual minorities".
+The KPP has spoken against same-sex partnerships, criticizing the political culture of Polish centre-left parties in which "the pinnacle of leftism has become the fight for the rights of sexual minorities".
 The party argues that centre-left parties are "full of people who are wealthy and therefore absolutely uninterested in the fate of the poorer social classes", and criticized same-sex partnership proposals as "a priority for the homosexual lobbies based on the ideology of the European Union".
-The Polish Communist Party also argued that "who equates the vision of the left with the defence of sexual minorities, feminism, abortion and euthanasia reveals the lack of ideology [...], clearly betraying the entire left".
+The party condemns "moral degeneration, which has proved to be the most terrible evil, incomparably worse than all the economic scandals raging in our country".
+The Polish Communist Party also argues that "who equates the vision of the left with the defence of sexual minorities, feminism, abortion and euthanasia reveals the lack of ideology [...], clearly betraying the entire left".
 It wrote: